ScaledMarkets/dabl/README.md

 	(See <i>repo_type</i> <a href="langref/repo_decl.md#syntax">here</a>.)</dd>
 </dl>

-These values can also be set in a <code>.dabl.properties</code> file in the user's home directory.
-Enviornment settings take precedence.
+These values can also be set in a <code>.dabl.properties</code> file in the current directory or the user's home directory.
+Enviornment settings take precedence;
+after that, the current directory, and then the user's home directory.

 Note: At present, the required third-party jars are not included in the DABL jar file, `dabl.jar`.